 For subjects of African ancestry, CBCL scores did not significantly differ based on stress-sensitivity PRS, sex, or age.

 Finally, for individuals of American admixed ancestry, stress-sensitivity PRS was nominally associated with changes in withdrawn-depressed and total problem CBCL scores.
 A one standard deviation increase in stress-sensitivity PRS was linked to a decrease of 0.67 points on the withdrawn-depressed subscale (uncorrected p-value = 0.026, FDR corrected p-value = 0.20) and a decrease of 1.31 points on total problems (uncorrected p-value = 0.023, FDR corrected p-value = 0.20).
-Stress-sensitivity PRS did not significantly affect any other CBCL scores.
-Sex nominally significantly affected some CBCL scores.
+Stress-sensitivity PRS was not significantly associated with any other CBCL scores.
+Sex was nominally significantly associated with some CBCL scores.
 Compared to average values, girls’ internalizing, anxious-depressed, and somatic scores were 1.12 points (uncorrected p-value = 0.024, FDR corrected p-value = 0.091), 0.54 points (uncorrected p-value = 0.032, FDR corrected p-value = 0.095), and 0.63 points (uncorrected p-value = 0.018, FDR corrected p-value = 0.091) higher, respectively.
 Age was not significantly related to any CBCL scores.

 Lifetime Psychiatric Diagnoses

 For individuals of European ancestry, there were no significant relationships between stress-sensitivity PRS or age and any diagnosis.
 Compared to average values, girls had an increase of 1.48 in odds of receiving a lifetime anxiety diagnosis (FDR corrected p-value = 0.00000000016), an increase of 1.63 in odds of receiving a lifetime MDD diagnosis (FDR corrected p-value = 0.00000000016, and a decrease of 0.72 in odds of receiving a lifetime ADHD diagnosis (FDR corrected p-value = 0.0089).
-Sex did not significantly influence odds of receiving a lifetime PTSD diagnosis.
+Sex was not significantly associated with lifetime PTSD diagnosis.

 For subjects of African ancestry, stress-sensitivity PRS, sex, and age were not significantly associated with likelihood of receiving a lifetime anxiety, ADHD, MDD, or PTSD diagnosis, with the exception that girls had a nominally significant (uncorrected p-value = 0.025, FDR corrected p-value = 0.38) increase of 1.44 in odds of receiving a lifetime MDD diagnosis compared to average values.

-Finally, for subjects of American admixed ancestry, stress-sensitivity PRS did not significantly affect the likelihood of receiving any lifetime diagnosis.
+Finally, for subjects of American admixed ancestry, stress-sensitivity PRS was not significantly associated with the likelihood of receiving any lifetime diagnosis.
 For girls, odds of receiving a diagnosis of anxiety or MDD were 1.66 points (FDR corrected p-value = 0.011) or 1.75 points (FDR corrected p-value = 0.011) higher on average, respectively.
 Odds of receiving a lifetime diagnosis of ADHD were also 0.44 points lower on average for girls, but this difference did not survive FDR correction (uncorrected p-value = 0.046).
 Sex did not significantly affect likelihood of receiving a lifetime PTSD diagnosis.
 A one standard deviation increase in age was nominally associated (uncorrected p-value = 0.0063, FDR corrected p-value = 0.094) with an increase of 2.69 points in odds of receiving a lifetime MDD diagnosis.
 Age did not affect likelihood of receiving a lifetime diagnosis of anxiety, MDD, or PTSD.

 Discussion